dogweather/forkful/content/en/python/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request is how your code asks another system for data or services over the web.
-Programmers do this to interact with web APIs, fetch web content, or communicate with other servers.

 ## How to:
 Python's third-party `requests` library makes HTTP calls a breeze.
 Below is how to send a simple GET request:

 ```python